AnonJedi/python-catalog/README.md

-# Test project for present and manage products
+# Test project for represent and manage products

 ### Preparing
 All development was carried out on linux mint 17.3